- Arts and Design»

 Murano Magic: A Gorgeous Look at Venetian Glass and Its History

-This book would be worth buying just for the 250 fabulous photos!
+This glorious book would be worth buying just for the 250 fabulous photos!
 But it's much more than just a coffee table book full of Venetian glass eye candy.
-It's also a fascinating and painstakingly researched history of Murano, its leading glass making families, their body and legacy of work, and gorgeous contemporary examples of Venetian glass beads from Murano.
+It's also a fascinating and painstakingly researched history of Murano, its leading glass making families, their body and legacy of work, and gorgeous contemporary examples of Venetian glass beads from Murano. is a treasure that will appeal to art lovers and art historians alike.
+Murano Magic

 Take a Tour of Venice, Italy to Get a First-Hand Look at Its Famous Lampworked Glass, Beautiful Art and Architecture, and More